Hunting for the perfect gift for the Mexico-obsessed traveler on your list?

 Just because your friend doesn’t want to lug around heavy paper books doesn’t mean they can’t read while abroad!
 In fact, I’d say diving into a good book is one of the best ways to spend long bus rides, lazy days by the pool, or long-haul plane trips.
 The Kindle Oasis E-Reader is the latest model on the market and features warm-cool lighting, a 7” display, and millions of books to choose from.

 Lonely Planet Mexico

 Sure, we think Travel Lemming publishes the best free Mexico travel guides on the Internet.
 But we won’t take offense if you want to give your friend an old physical guidebook, you retro lover you.
 Lonely Planet’s guidebook is always a tried-and-true gift for anyone traveling to Mexico.

 You can definitely tell that the Setout was designed by travelers.
 Its perfect organization lets you can pack everything you need for Europe into one bag.
-Plus, the super durable construction and timeless style means this bag is built to last.
-If we could only choose one bag, this would be it.
+If you just want a single backpack for Europe (without a day pack), consider the Setout.

 Looking to purchase a highly-functional gift that your friend will use for years to come?
 The Tortuga Setout Backpack is perfect for Mexico travel.
 Not only is it high-quality and affordable, but it has hidden pockets, is waterproof, has a laundry bag compartment, and is available in either 35 or 45L options.
 In fact, this bag is so good that a fellow Travel Lemming writer wrote a whole review of the Tortuga Setout — check it out!